All Episodes

 The Koch brothers and the Republicans are the problem.

-So you sit here, you try to intellectually figure this out, and you can't, because it doesn't make any intellectual sense.
+See, you sit here, you try to intellectually figure this out, and you can't because it doesn't make any intellectual sense.

-So the person who can figure out how to cut through this artificial, fraudulent emotional connection between liberal elites and the great unwashed that they are lying to and using day in and day out.
+So the person who can figure out how to cut through this artificial, fraudulent, emotional connection between liberal elites and the great unwashed that they are lying to and using day in and day out, whoever can come along and bust that connection is going to rule a country.

 Nobody has yet been able to figure out how to do it.